-By doing any of the above, you run the risk of your direct mail marketing campaign being unsuccessful, or less successful than you might want.
+By doing any of the above, you run the risk of your direct mail marketing campaign is unsuccessful or less successful than you might want.
 As such, they’re aspects that you should avoid at all costs.

 5 Tips For Growing Your Mailing List

 Many business owners may have difficulty with growing their mailing list, as this can often be quite the most confusing and complicated part of the strategy.
 However, there are a variety of tips and tricks that you’ll be able to take advantage of when doing so.

 While there can be quite a significant number of ways to do so, there are a few important tips.
 Some of the most notable of these include:

 - Divide your audience into segments and personalize your mail accordingly.

 - Ensure that your content is clear, concise, and includes a call to action.

 - Track your results and adjust your campaign accordingly.

 - Provide value by including coupons or offers.